Nebraska Medicaid Definition

 What Defines “Income”

 For the non-applicant spouse of a nursing home Medicaid applicant or a Medicaid waiver applicant, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA), which is the minimum amount of monthly income to which he or she is entitled.
-As of January 2020, this figure falls between $2,113.75 / month (this figure changes in July of 2020) and $3,216 / month (this figure changes in January of 2021).
+As of July 2020, this figure falls between $2,155.00 / month (this figure next changes in July of 2021) and $3,216.00 / month (this figure next changes in January of 2021).
 This monthly maintenance needs allowance is also called a spousal income allowance.
 This rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live, while also effectively lowering the amount the applicant spouse must contribute to their cost of care.
 Please note, income cannot be transferred from regular Medicaid applicant spouses to their non-applicant spouses.

 What Defines “Assets”

 For married couples, as of 2020, the community spouse (the non-applicant spouse of a nursing home Medicaid or HCBS waiver applicant) can retain half of the couple’s joint assets, up to a maximum of $128,640, as shown on the chart above.
 That said, if a couple has $25,728 or less in resources, the non-applicant spouse can retain 100% of the assets.
 In Medicaid terminology, this is called the Community Spouse Resource Allowance (CSRA).
 As with the monthly maintenance needs allowance, this resource allowance is intended to prevent spousal impoverishment.
 Unfortunately, this asset allowance does not extend to non-applicant spouses of those applying for regular Medicaid.

 When considering assets, one should be aware that Nebraska has a Medicaid Look-Back Period, which is a period of 60 months that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks to ensure no assets were sold or given away under fair market value.
 Please note, this also includes gifts, as well as asset transfers one’s spouse may have made.
 If one is found to be in violation of the look-back period, a penalty period will be established and one will be ineligible for Medicaid for the duration of the penalty period.